HOW WE ENGAGED ON THE E-TOLL MATTER

 Understanding the logic and issues, OUTA and its many thousands of supporters are of the strong opinion that e-tolling of GFIP is fundamentally flawed and has been introduced unlawfully.
 It is most certainly not in the best interests of the citizen and works against the ultimate role that Government ought to play – i.e. to enhance the wellbeing of its citizens.

-OUTA and its members have embarked on a course of legal action to challenge the e-Toll implementation, in its current form.
+OUTA and its supporters have embarked on a course of legal action to challenge the e-Toll implementation, in its current form.
 While:

 - Part A of our application (the urgent Interdict) to halt the launch of e-tolling before the planned launch date of 30 April 2012) was successful